-There are three charming spaces to choose from, and we are able to cater for up to 60 guests for wedding breakfasts in Barratt’s Restaurant.
+There are three charming spaces to choose from, and we are able to cater for a maximum of 60 guests for wedding breakfasts in Barratt’s Restaurant.

-For guests looking for a more informal day, our Coach Room and the Buckingham Suite function spaces can cater for finger buffets for numbers up to 100 guests.
+For guests looking for a more informal day, our Coach Room and the Buckingham Suite function spaces can cater for finger buffets for numbers up to 70 seated guests.

 For your guests requiring overnight accommodation, The Royal Hotel has 42 comfortable bedrooms, all en-suite with television, hair dryer, tea and coffee making facilities and complimentary wifi.

 The Royal has been granted a licence to hold civil wedding ceremonies – and the hotel offers the ideal choice.
 After the ceremony, you and your guests can relax and unwind with a celebratory drink whilst having your photographs taken.